PROFESSIONAL LINKING PROGRAM (PLP)

 - if accepted into the program, you must be employed a minimum of three days a week in a school setting working with children and youth at the grade level you have been accepted to teach;

-- you must meet the minimum academic admission requirements for the grade level for which you are applying to PLP.
+- you must meet the minimum academic admission requirements for the grade level you wish to teach.